An umbilical hernia occurs when part of the bowel or fatty tissue pushes through a weak spot in the abdominal wall, near the navel.

 There are different types of hernia.
 An umbilical hernia happens when there is a defect in the anterior abdominal wall, which underlies the umbilicus, or navel.

-They are common in newborns and infants, but they can affect adults, too.
+These hernias are very common in newborns and infants, but they can affect adults, too.
 Although umbilical hernias are easily treatable, on rare occasions, they can become a serious condition.

 This article looks at the causes, risk factors, diagnosis, and treatment of umbilical hernias.

 This type of hernia is particularly common in infants born preterm.
 Up to 84% of newborns with a birth weight of between 1 and 1.5 kilograms (kg) have an umbilical hernia.

 While the developing fetus is in the womb, the umbilical cord passes through an opening in the abdominal wall.
 This should close soon after birth.
 However, the muscles do not always seal completely, leaving a weak spot through which an umbilical hernia can push.

 In most cases, umbilical hernias in infants close without intervention by

 Only 1 in 10 adults with umbilical hernias carry the condition from childhood, with about